 You can deploy a custom prediction routine (beta) to make sure AI Platform preprocesses input at prediction time in the same way that you preprocessed data during training.

-In addition, consider the following GCP services:
+In addition, consider the following Google Cloud services:

 BigQuery is a fully managed data warehouse service that allows ad hoc analysis on real-time data with standard SQL.

-Cloud Dataflow is a fully-managed service for transforming and enriching data in stream (real time) and batch (historical) modes with equal reliability and expressiveness.
+Dataflow is a fully-managed service for transforming and enriching data in stream (real time) and batch (historical) modes with equal reliability and expressiveness.

-Cloud Dataprep is an intelligent, serverless data service for visually exploring, cleaning, and preparing structured and unstructured data.
+Dataprep is an intelligent, serverless data service for visually exploring, cleaning, and preparing structured and unstructured data.

 Code your model

 Develop your model using established ML techniques or by defining new operations and approaches.

 Start learning by working through TensorFlow's getting started guide.
 You can also follow the scikit-learn documentation or the XGBoost documentation to create your model.
 Then examine some code samples designed to work with AI Platform.

 Train, evaluate, and tune your model